Onder0/Raid_AvA_Fr_Bot_Discord/README.md

 DISCORD_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-If you require additional API keys or variables specific to an enviroment, they should also be added here.
+If you require additional API keys or variables specific to an environment, they should also be added here.
 You can access them by adding a line such as `GUILD_ID = os.getenv("GUILD_ID", "")` to `config.py`.

 ## Heroku